Retail Case Interview: Framework, Omnichannel Strategy, and Worked Examples (2026)

 Retail P&L structure:

-Grocery operates at 2–4% operating margin.
-Apparel can hit 8–12%.
-Luxury retail can exceed 20%.
-When you see a retail profitability case, your first question should be: what is the retail sub-sector, and what is the normal margin range?
+Grocery often operates at low single-digit operating margins.
+Apparel can be higher, and luxury retail can be higher still.
+When you see a retail profitability case, an early question should be: what is the retail sub-sector, and what is the normal margin range?

 Retail Case Framework